Teresa Margolles: Life and career

+Awards

-Margolles left SEMEFO in the late 1990s.
-Since then her independent art practice continues to explore themes of death, violence and exclusion, specifically using forensic material and human remains.
-She uses materials retrieved from the morgue where she has her studio, such as the water used to wash corpses, which she uses as the foundation for her work;"The water comes from Mexico City’s morgue.
-It’s water used to wash the bodies of murder victims."
-Teresea Margolles, 2006In 2012 she was honored with a Prince Claus Award from the Netherlands and the 5th Artes Mundi prize for international contemporary art.
-She exhibits worldwide and has two works in the Tate collection; Flag I, a version of a work shown at the Venice Biennale in 2009 when Margolles represented Mexico, and 37 Bodies, which memorialises Mexican murder victims with short pieces of surgical thread knotted together to form a single line.
+In 2012 she was honored with a Prince Claus Award from the Netherlands and the 5th Artes Mundi prize for international contemporary art.

+She exhibits worldwide and has two works in the Tate collection; Flag I, a version of a work shown at the Venice Biennale in 2009 when Margolles represented Mexico, and 37 Bodies, which memorializes Mexican murder victims with short pieces of surgical thread knotted together to form a single line.
 Her work is included in the main curated exhibition of the 2019 Venice Biennale "May You Live in Interesting Times".

 In 2016 she was a part of the Current:LA Biennial made by the Department of Cultural Affairs in the city of Los Angeles.

 Solo and significant group exhibitions

+Margolles has been presenting in venues all over the world.